 Property taxes are charged against the owner of the property as of January 1, and against the property itself if the owner is not known.
 Property tax returns are to be filed between January 1 and April 1 with the county Assessor's Office.

 Fair Market Value

 The Board of Assessors does not create property values.
 Assessors and appraisers merely interpret what is happening in the market place.
 The appraised value is simply the estimate of what the property is worth.

 The Assessors use standard approaches in setting the value on all real and personal property.
 There are 3 approaches to value:

-Cost Approach: The cost approach uses actual replacement cost of the building, less general depreciation, plus the value of the land
+- Cost Approach: The cost approach uses actual replacement cost of the building, less general depreciation, plus the value of the land

 - Income Approach: The income approach is used for income-producing properties.
 It involves capitalizing the net income to arrive at a probable selling price for the property

-Market Approach: The market approach involves analyzing sales of similar properties to predict the likely selling price of unsold properties
+- Market Approach: The market approach involves analyzing sales of similar properties to predict the likely selling price of unsold properties

 Special Assessment Programs